 Lunch:

-- Hummus sandwich (2 tbsp) with a sprinkling of feta, sliced cucumbers, and sprouts on multigrain toast
+- Hummus sandwich with feta, cucumbers, and sprouts on multigrain toast

 - A handful of honey-roasted almonds